hoffmann/argscript/README.md

 Port of [werkzeug.script][ws] to [argparse][].

-Since werkzeug.script is beeing deprecated, I've ported it to argpares.
+Since werkzeug.script is being deprecated, I've ported it to argparse.

 Basic Usage is the same as werkzeug.script: